-The Banking Regulation Act, 1949 is one of the important legal frame works.
-Initially the Act was passed as Banking Companies Act, 1949 and it was changed to Banking Regulation Act 1949.
-Along with the Reserve Bank of India Act 1935, Banking Regulation Act 1949 provides a lot of guidelines to banks covering wide range of areas.
-Some of the important provisions of the Banking Regulation Act 1949 are listed below.
+The Banking Regulation Act, 1949 is one of the important legal frameworks.
+Initially the Act was passed as Banking Companies Act, 1949 which was changed to Banking Regulation Act, 1949.
+Along with the Reserve Bank of India Act, 1934, Banking Regulation Act, 1949 provides the guidelines to banks covering wide range of areas.
+Some of the important provisions of the Banking Regulation Act, 1949 are listed below :